vishvAsa/vedAH_yajuH/meta/dANDekaraH/indology-exercise/saMvAdasUkta.md

 tvám hy angá varuna brdılşi punarmaghesy ai adjánı bhari/ mó su paņiṁr abhy elávato blmn má två socann aradhasan jánāsah |/7|| "Since, verily, thou (thyself ), o Varuna, (usually ) sayest many opprobrious things in respect of the revokers of gifts — do thou not easily side with such Panis May people not call thee stingy"
-(Atharvan Vasıtha speaks after having secured the esoteric knowledge He also takes advantage of the casual reference to the Panis in 6d and presses on his claim for the return of the *cow.' (b) Punarmagha, lere, seems to refer specifically to the Panis (c) Bhūt needs to be changed to bhūh, abhi bhu' to side with to be counted among') má ma vocann arădhásam jánāsah punas te punim jaritar dadami / stotram me yısram á jālı saciblar anfar visāsu nánusīsu dih su // 8 // "Let not people call me stingy.
+(Atharvan Vasıtha speaks after having secured the esoteric knowledge He also takes advantage of the casual reference to the Panis in 6d and presses on his claim for the return of the *cow.' (b) Punarmagha, lere, seems to refer specifically to the Panis (c) Bhūt needs to be changed to bhūh, abhi bhu' to side with to be counted among') má ma vocann arādhásam jánāsah punas te punim jaritar dadami / stotram me yısram á jālı saciblar anfar visāsu nánusīsu dih su // 8 // "Let not people call me stingy.
 I give back the variegated cow unto thee, o singer Do thou, with (thy poetic) powers, stand by every song of praise for me, in all quarters inhabited by humans"
 | Varuna speaks Vasistha's strategy has succeeded He may be said to have passed the test (cf, samcakse in 2b) (c) Āzāhu